 Step 2: Get a Master’s Degree in a Library Science Program

 This is the most crucial step you need to take to become a librarian.
-Librarians must have a Master’s Degree in Library and Information Science accredited by the American library association to become skilled and versatile librarians.
+Librarians must have a Master’s Degree in Library and Information Science accredited by the American Library Association, or ALA.
 These programs cover the foundations of library science: information studies, collection management, and library operations.

 Some programs might offer an opportunity to pursue certain concentrations or endorsements.
 Such endorsements will be invaluable depending on whether you want to become a school librarian, a public librarian, or an archivist.